ogri-la/strongbox/README.md

 3. select your `Addons` directory (`/path/to/WoW/_retail_/Interface/Addons`)
 4. select the addons you wish to update and click the `update` button

-## Releases, bugs, questions, feedback, contributing

-Changes are recorded in the [CHANGELOG.md](CHANGELOG.md) file.

-All bugs/questions/feedback should go in [Issues](https://github.com/ogri-la/wowman/issues).

-All contributions should take the form of a pull request with unit tests.
-[The licence](LICENCE.txt) is quite strict and all contributions will be subject to it.

-See [CONTRIBUTING](CONTRIBUTING.md) for more detail.

 ## Notes

 A sub-directory called `state` will be created in the current directory.
 All configuration and cached data lives there.